🎵 Audio Converter

 Convert FLAC to MP3 — Free & Private

-FLAC is perfect quality — but most car stereos, Bluetooth speakers, and streaming platforms won't play it.
-Convert to MP3 and take your lossless collection anywhere.
+FLAC is perfect quality — but most car stereos, Bluetooth speakers, Amazon Echo, and streaming platforms like Spotify reject it.
+Convert to MP3 and take your lossless collection anywhere: gym, commute, car, phone.
+Your ears will barely notice the difference at 320 kbps.

 ✓ Free forever ✓ No upload ✓ No signup ✓ Keeps originals safe